flumiie/merger-game/README.md

 I came across <a href="https://www.youtube.com/c/piratesoftware">PirateSoftware</a>'s YT Shorts, and the amount of motivation that he gave is definitely different in a way that it relives my enthusiasm to be more productive.

+It slowly erodes my bad ol habit of procrastination, but slowly is better than being an unproductive piece of ...

+This game definitely a baby step, easy mode, you fail and learn.

 Now I won't share too much of details of what is happening in the background, as this is GitHub and not a therapy website.
 Some people are just too sensitive to read it and I've came across a couple of them.

 ### Built With